lmiller1990/vue-testing-handbook/src/setting-up-for-tdd.md

 ## Making assertions

 We need to make an assertion to ensure the component is behaving correctly.
-We can do that using Jest's `epxect` API.
+We can do that using Jest's `expect` API.
 It looks like this: `expect(result).to [matcher] (actual)`.

 _Matchers_ are methods to compare values and objects.
 For example: